MED-MOE/model/README.md

-# 🏥 Agent Hospital Optimization via Llama-3-8B-UltraMedical + Mixture of Experts
+# 🏥 Mixture of Experts for Medical Domain Optimization

 **A research project by Xinzhuo Jiang and Dan Harvey**
 **Course: HPML | Columbia University**